webduno/sol22/README.md

 just so you know, this last field is to connect to the solana blockhain mainnet, just leave it like that

-now we can run the fourth command node token22.js press enter and wait
+now we can run the fourth command node token00.js press enter and wait

-once we see Success, it should have uploaded the metadata
+once we see Success, it should have created the metadata

+now we can run the fith command which is pretty much the same, but like this node token22.js press enter and wait again once we see Success, it should have updated everything on the blockchain

-so lets go to the fith command, that setups the token accounts protocol, for sending and receiving the coin spl-token create-account then your TOKEN_ADDRESS the same from before
+so lets go to the sixth command, that setups the token accounts protocol, for sending and receiving the coin spl-token create-account then your TOKEN_ADDRESS the same from before